Aishwaryaschakote/chat-application_real-time/README.md

 # ⚙️ Backend Setup

-Move into the backend folder.
+Navigate to the backend folder.

 ```bash
 cd backend